-A further requirement of the Model, which is indispensable for its effectiveness in exempting the administrative liability contemplated by the Decree, is the existence of a disciplinary system "suitable for sanctioning non-compliance with the measures indicated in the model." .
+A further requirement of the Model, which is indispensable for its effectiveness in exempting the administrative liability contemplated by the Decree, is the existence of a disciplinary system "suitable for sanctioning non-compliance with the measures indicated in the model."35.

-Disciplinary proceedings are managed by the CEO, as employer, with the operational support of the relevant corporate functions and, if necessary, in consultation with the heads of the corporate offices to which the perpetrator of the hypothetical infraction belongs and - if necessary - with the help of external consultants; the proceedings may be initiated at the instigation of both corporate functions and the Supervisory Board, also as a result of reports received.
+Disciplinary proceedings are managed by the Chief Executive Officer, as employer, with the operational support of the head of Human Resources and, if necessary, in consultation with the heads of the company departments to which the perpetrator of the hypothetical infraction belongs and - if necessary - with the help of external consultants; the proceedings may be initiated at the instigation of both the company departments and the Supervisory Board, including as a result of reports received.

 The Supervisory Board periodically verifies the adequacy of the disciplinary system and is constantly informed about the course of any proceedings, right from the notification measure.
 In particular, the Body is involved throughout the course of the disciplinary proceedings in an advisory capacity, in order to acquire any useful elements for updating the Model.
-Similarly, it monitors the actions taken by Vetroelite with regard to persons outside the Company.
+Similarly, it monitors the actions taken by VETROELITE WITH regard to persons outside the COMPANY.

 The disciplinary system finds application for any violation of the Model, even if it does not integrate the extremes of a crime or civil offence and, in any case, regardless of whether criminal or civil proceedings are pending.
-Vetroelite's disciplinary system is marked by the utmost confidentiality and guarantees in all cases respect for the dignity and reputation of the persons involved, in deference to the regulations in force.
+VETROELITE's disciplinary system is marked by the utmost confidentiality and guarantees in all cases respect for the dignity and reputation of the persons involved, in deference to the regulations in force.